emqx/cloud-docs/en_US/rule_engine/rule_engine_offline_msg_saving.md

-# Store Device Offline Messages to Redis Using Data Integrations
+# Store Device Offline Messages Using Data Integrations

-In this article, we will simulate temperature and humidity data and report these data to EMQX Cloud via the MQTT protocol and then use the EMQX Cloud rules engine to dump the offline messages into Redis.
+We will simulate temperature and humidity data and report them to the EMQX Cloud via the MQTT protocol, and then use EMQX Cloud data integration to save offline messages to cloud service resources (third-party database or message queue), which is implemented in this article using Redis as an example.

-::: danger
+::: warning
 QoS > 0 required to save offline messages
 :::

 Before you start, you need to complete the following operations:

-* Deployments have already been created on EMQX Cloud (EMQX Cluster).
+- Deployments have already been created on EMQX Cloud (EMQX Cluster).
-* For professional deployment users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the intranet IP of the resource.
+- For Professional Plan users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the intranet IP of the resource.(Professional Plan with a [NAT gateway](../vas/nat-gateway.md) can also use public IP to connect to resources)
-* For basic deployment users: No peering connection is required, all IPs below refer to the public IP of the resource.
+- For Standard Plan users: No peering connection is required, all IPs below refer to the public IP of the resource.

 ## Redis configuration